yasirusama61/Quality_APP/README.md

 ### Interacting with the Dashboard

--**Machine Monitoring Section**: Displays real-time machine data such as temperature, vibration, speed, and status.
+- **Machine Monitoring Section**: Displays real-time machine data such as temperature, vibration, speed, and status.
--**Production Orders Section**: Shows active production orders fetched from the MES.
+- **Production Orders Section**: Shows active production orders fetched from the MES.
--**Quality Analysis Results**: Provides a real-time prediction of defects based on machine operating conditions and displays corrective actions sent to machines.
+- **Risk Prediction and Recommendation**: Provides real-time predictions of high/low-risk battery cells based on IPQC, FQC, and OQC data, with recommendations on further testing or clearance.

 ### Integration Details